 3. Venn

-Venn software on how to create a secure workplace for remote work
+A view of Venn software, an application to create a secure workspace for remote work.

 Venn takes a unique approach to creating a secure workplace for remote work environments.
 In fact, it uses a proprietary and patented technology that it calls “Blue Border.”
 Venn describes it as a “company controlled secure enclave.”
 Within this “enclave,” which the company controls, workers have access to any apps the company makes available and unsecured data can neither move into nor out of the environment.
 It essentially creates a sandbox environment on each worker’s device.
 Venn’s perspective on this means it refuses to call itself a VDI.
 Instead, it considers its product a superior VDI alternative.